UniversityRadioYork/MyRadio/README.md

 DATABASE:
  - On the intro screen press "Click here to continue"
  - Enter the database details (see Database Credentials) and press Next
  - Press "run task", wait a few seconds and then press "run task" again.
+(And possibly a third time.)
  - [This delay and repetition is a workaround for a slight bug in how we build the database]

 USER: